 12:15 - 1:15 pm

 Join us in congratulating the winner of this year’s Bernice Joseph Academic Leaders Award.

 Host: Tim Rogers, Salt Lake City, Chemeketa Community College

 Drawing upon her 28-year presidency and experience as an international thought leader in higher education, Juliet García will provide an overview of the challenges and opportunities in addressing issues of equity, inclusion, and community engagement.
 She will speak to how to increase diversity at all levels and the importance of re-spiriting the soul.

 1:15 - 1:30 pm

 Increasing Access and Completion: Reflections on Implementing Guided Pathway and Promise Programs

 With increased expectations from students and external stakeholders, community colleges from across the nation are actively seeking to identify and implement high-impact practices that remove excess barriers to higher education, and are also actively seeking ways to increase persistence, retention, and completion.
 Simultaneously, many community colleges are working in an environment of declining resources and student enrollments.
 This panel will discuss implementation processes, lessons learned, and preliminary results of guided pathways and promise initiatives that have been implemented at their respective institutions.

-Moderator: Joe Schaffer, Laramie County Community College (WY)
+Moderator: Clark Harris, Laramie County Community College (WY)

 Future Directions for Academic Advising & Career Services